-'''

-public boolean force(T value) throws MemoryScopeException, IllegalArgumentException
+public boolean force(T value) throws MemoryScopeException, IllegalArgumentException value An instance of T to insert.

-'''

 Unconditionally insert value into this, either in a vacant position or else overwriting the most recently inserted element.
 The boolean result reflects whether, at the time that force() returns, the position at which value was inserted was vacant (false) or occupied (true).